VamsiKrishnaMyneni/customized-datagrid-TS-RE/README.md

 A code editor (e.g., Visual Studio Code)

-# Steps to Run the React App
+# Steps to Run the App

 1. Clone the Repository